petsc/petsc/doc/faq/index.rst

 This will provide a summary of the bandwidth with different number of MPI processes and potential speedups.
+See :any:`ch_streams` for a detailed discussion.

 If you have a batch system:

 .. code-block:: console